The Social (talk show): History

 Melchor took a leave of absence from the show in 2016, with Marci Ien stepping in as a substitute host following the cancellation of Canada AM.
 Melchor later revealed that she took the leave of absence for mental health reasons, after bursting into uncontrollable tears while preparing for an interview with Lynn Keane, an author who had published a book about her son's suicide, leading Melchor to realize that she had not fully processed her grief over the 2015 death of her friend Chris Hyndman.

 Melchor announced in March 2017 that she would not be returning to the program full-time, instead concentrating on her duties with eTalk, although she will occasionally still appear on the show as a substitute host when one of the regulars is away.
 Ien became a permanent cohost of the program in 2017.
 She left the program upon her election to the House of Commons of Canada for the federal electoral district of Toronto Centre in 2020.

-Lui announced her departure from the program in summer 2023, with Andrea Bain announced as her successor.
+Lui announced her departure from the program in summer 2023 after ten years, with Andrea Bain announced as her successor.

-Grelo and Loyst are the remaining original hosts left since the show's beginning.
+In August 2026, it was announced that Grelo would be departing the program.
+With Grelo's departure, Loyst is the only original co-host remaining since the show's beginning in 2013.
+It was also announced that the show ould switch formats, becoming a video podcast from its fourteenth season, losing its live studio audience.
+The new format was met with criticism following the season premiere.
+In an op-ed for the Toronto Star, Leanne Delap wrote "[w]ithout all those people in the room, reacting in real time with murmurs of assent or disagreement or spontaneous applause, we lose a feeling of representation in the conversation, as well as a depth of sound for the viewer at home."